BorgwardtLab/proteinshake/docs/readthedocs/source/index.rst

 We welcome contributions and bug reports through issues and pull requests.

-Who is proteinshake for?
+Who is ProteinShake for?
 -------------------------

-``proteinshake`` is intended for computational biologists and machine learning resarchers who need quick access to ML-ready curated datasets.
+``ProteinShake`` is intended for computational biologists and machine learning resarchers who need quick access to ML-ready curated datasets.
 To our knowledge, this is the largest repository of stready to use datasets with rich property annotations.
 Going beyond experimental structures, this is also making AlphaFold predicted structures for SwissProt and over a dozen organism proteomes.

 .. toctree::